Redocly/redocly-cli/docs/rules/arazzo/stepId-unique.md

 | ------ | ------------- |
 | 1.0.0  | ✅            |

-## API design principles
+## Design principles

-The `stepId` is a unique string that represents the step.
+The steps in a workflow each have a required `stepId` field and this must be unique in order to conform with the specification.
-The `stepId` must be unique amongst all steps described in the workflow.
+This rule catches any accidental duplication of `stepId` values so that the workflow is valid.

-The `stepId` value is case-sensitive.
+Note: `stepId` values are considered to be case-sensitive.

 ## Configuration